the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 // '$100'
 ~~~~~~~

-In this example, we declare an `undefined` variable where we will assign the value based on a decision making process (e.g. if-else statement) eventually.
+In this example, we declare an `undefined` variable `hourlyRate` where we will assign the value based on a decision making process (e.g. if-else statement) eventually.
 Even though it's questionable whether this example of calculating once hourly rate as a freelance developer makes sense, we can see how decision making can be used to define variables based on a condition.
 However, this is one of the best use cases for the ternary operator, because it shortens the process of assigning a value to a variable conditionally:

 {title="index.js",lang="javascript"}
 ~~~~~~~